Rob0xFF/MiniCompleteTankLight/README.md

 ## Features

-* schedule any lighting profile with smooth sunrise and sunset, this is hardcoded at compile time
+* schedule any lighting profile with smooth sunrise and sunset, hardcoded at compile time
-* support for external 5W usb heater and Sparkfun DS18B20 water-proof temperature sensor
+* support for chinese external 5W usb heater (use only 5V DC / 5W heater) and Sparkfun DS18B20 water-proof temperature sensor
-* temperature setpoint is hardcoded at compile time
+* temperature setpoint, hardcoded at compile time
 * toggle between 3 states using the built-in push button:
   1. idle -> light off, external heater/pump off
   2. profile run -> light profile on, external heater/pump on